Junior Achievement of Chicago LEADERSHIP

 Derek Ernst – Vice President of Suburban Operations

 Derek Ernst has been employed with Junior Achievement of Chicago since 1999 and has served in a variety of capacities, including, Operations Manager, Director of Operations, and since 2005 as Vice President for Western Suburban Operations.
-In Derek's current role as Vice President of Western Suburban Operations, he is responsible for managing a nine county area, including Northwest Indiana.
+In Derek's current role as Vice President of Suburban Operations, he is responsible for managing a 11 county area.

 "Junior Achievement has given me a sense of what adults go through with budget issues."